openhab/openhab-addons/bundles/org.openhab.binding.tasmotaplug/README.md

 # TasmotaPlug Binding

 This binding connects Tasmota flashed smart plugs with 1, 2, 3 or 4 relay channels to openHAB.
 The plug must report the status of the relay via the url `http://$PLUG_IP/cm?cmnd=Power` in order for the binding to work.
+The energy monitoring channels can be used if the plug reports energy status via the url `http://$PLUG_IP/cm?cmnd=Status%2010`.
 See the [Tasmota Supported Devices Repository](https://templates.blakadder.com/plug.html) for a list of supported plugs.

 ## Supported Things